simdi/capstone-timber/README.md

 2. Run **sudo apt install libsfml-dev**.
 The SFML version you got will vary depending on the distro.
 2.5.1 is included in [Ubuntu 19.04 Disco Dingo](http://cdimage.ubuntu.com/daily-live/current/HEADER.html) for example.

+## Basic Build Instructions

+1. Clone this repo.
+2. Make a build directory in the top level directory: `mkdir build && cd build`
+3. Compile: `cmake .. && make`
+4. Run it: `./capstone-timber`.

 ---

 ## Folder structure